Regenerative brakes

 How do different vehicles use regenerative brakes?

-Different vehicles use regenerative braking in different ways.
+Let's look in a bit more detail at how different vehicles use regenerative braking in different ways.

 Electric cars and trains